spensbot/captivate/README.md

 We live in an open source world.
 Share your best scenes and creations with other captivate users!

-## Developer Notes
+## Developers

+`git clone https://github.com/spensbot/captivate.git` <-- download the repo locally

-This repo contains submodules.
-Be sure to run `git sumodule update --init --recursive` after cloning.
+`git submodule update --init --recursive` <-- download submodules

-Captivate has several binary dependencies (serialport, midi, node-link).
-It will not run until these are built against Electron's node version: `npm run rebuild`
+`npm install` <-- install node dependencies

+`npm start` <-- run the app in development mode with hot-reloading

 Thanks to [this repo](https://github.com/electron-react-boilerplate/electron-react-boilerplate) for the electron/react boilerplate